tohab/ClassWork/NotesOnGit.md

 Understanding How Git Works and What You're Doing
 ======
 Excellent online book about Git <a href = "http://git-scm.com/book"> here </a>.
-Although I recommend you browse through Chapter Two, this book is not specifically about using GitHub.
+Note: although I recommend you browse through Chapter Two for a background glimpse into Git, this book is not specifically about using GitHub.

+The free tutorials <a href="https://www.codeschool.com/courses/git-real"> here </a> and <a href="http://try.github.io/levels/1/challenges/1"> here </a> at Code School are also NOT about GitHub but about working with Git through the command line prompt.
+Still, if you have 15 min. it will give you a feel for what Eclipse and other team tools can do semi-automatically for you.